LibraryOfCongress/bagit-java/bagit/trunk/README.txt

 Changes in 3.1:
 1. Updates to bag.bat.
 2. Added support for tolerating additional directories in bag_dir.
+3. Added support for adding external bag-info.txt when creating bag or bagging-in-place from commandline.

 Changes in 3.0:
 1. Numerous changes to Bag interface for clarity, consistency, and simplification.